Zephaniah Kingsley: The Patriot Rebellion

-During a short-lived insurgency that became known as the Patriot Rebellion, in an attempt to annex Florida to the United States, American forces, American-supplied Creek, and renegades from Georgia crossed the border into the Spanish colony and began raiding the few settlements in northeast Florida.
+During a short-lived insurgency that became known as the Patriot War of East Florida, in an attempt to annex Florida to the United States, American forces, American-supplied Creek, and renegades from Georgia crossed the border into the Spanish colony and began raiding the few settlements in northeast Florida.
 They enslaved the black people they captured.
 In 1813, the Americans captured Kingsley and forced him to sign an endorsement of the rebellion.
 John McIntosh, owner of the Fort George Plantation before Kingsley, accused him in 1826 of financially supporting the war.
 The accusation was likely politically motivated, as Kingsley suddenly resigned his position on the Territorial Council, and McIntosh was angry about the public treatment he had received since the war for his role in it.

 The insurgents occupied Laurel Grove, using it as a base to raid other plantations and nearby towns.
 Kingsley left the area.
 After assuring her safety with the Spanish forces, Anna Jai burned the plantation house down so the rebels could not use it; she took her children and a dozen slaves aboard a Spanish gunboat to escape the conflict.
 For her loyalty, Anna Jai was rewarded with a grant of 350 acre from the Spanish colonial government.

 Under the terms of the Adams–Onís Treaty of 1819, Kingsley received, much later, $113,410 from the United States government for damages to Laurel Grove by the Patriots.